mongodb/docs-ecosystem/source/includes/mongodb-compatibility-table-rust.rst

      - ✓
      - ✓

+The Rust driver is not compatible with MongoDB server versions older than 3.6.

 .. [#2.1-limitation] The Rust driver does not support :ref:`change streams <changeStreams>`.

 .. [#limitations] Not all features in MongoDB are available in these driver versions.
 Unsupported